 This article will help you:

-- Understand what happens in a Sex Offender Registry Check
+- Understand a Sex Offender Registry Check

 - Determine why a candidate may or may not appear on a Sex Offender Registry Check